Extending wavelet regularity beyond Gevrey classes: Introduction

-and $W$ denotes the principal branch of the Lambert $W$ function.
-This approach yields a new non-band-limited wavelet whose decay rate is faster than polynomial but slower than subexponential.
-Moreover, its regularity is captured by the \emph{extended Gevrey classes}.
+where $W$ denotes the principal branch of the Lambert $W$ function (see subsection \ref{subsec:preliminaries}).
+This approach yields a new class of non-band-limited orthonormal wavelets whose decay rate is faster than polynomial but slower than subexponential.
+Moreover, its regularity in time and frequency domains is captured by the \emph{extended Gevrey classes}.

 Extended Gevrey classes of locally smooth functions were introduced in \cite{PTT-01}.
-They contain the union of all Gevrey classes and therefore describe regularity intermediate between Gevrey and $C^{\infty}$.
+They contain the union of all Gevrey classes and therefore describe an intermediate regularity between Gevrey and $C^{\infty}$.
 The growth of the derivatives of their elements is controlled by the sequence $\{M^{\tau,\sigma}_p\}_{p \in \mathbb{N}_0}$, where

-Since the sequences in \eqref{DefinicijaNiza} do not satisfy Komatsu's condition for any choice of $\t>0$ and $\s>1$, they cannot be treated within the classical framework of ultradifferentiable function theory.
-Nevertheless, it has recently been shown that extended Gevrey classes form an important example of \emph{weight matrix classes}, where regularity is governed by a family of sequences rather than a fixed one (see \cite{Javier01, TT-01}).
-Applications of the theory can be found in \cite{CL, Javier02, Javier03, Lastra}, where extended Gevrey classes are often referred as PTT-spaces (Pilipovi\'c, Teofanov, Tomi\'c spaces).
+Since the sequences in \eqref{DefinicijaNiza} do not satisfy Komatsu's condition for any choice of $\tau>0$ and $\sigma>1$, the extended Gevrey classes cannot be treated within the classical framework of ultradifferentiable function theory.
+Nevertheless, it has recently been shown that extended Gevrey classes form an important example of \emph{weight matrix classes}, where regularity is governed by a family of defining sequences (see \cite{Javier01, TT-01}).
+Applications of the theory can be found in \cite{CL, Javier02, Javier03, Lastra}, where extended Gevrey classes are referred to as PTT-spaces.

-The main purpose of this paper is to establish new regularity properties of wavelets that go beyond the classical theory of ultradifferentiable functions.
+The main purpose of this paper is to establish new regularity properties of orthonormal wavelets that go beyond the classical theory of ultradifferentiable functions.
 We refine the result of \cite{TT-02} on band-limited wavelets in extended Gevrey settings by controlling the decay and smoothness of the scaling function in the Fourier domain.
 At the same time, we obtain a wavelet that is less regular than the one constructed in \cite[Theorem~4.4]{Fukuda}; equivalently, its regularity lies closer to $C^{\infty}$ (see Lemma~\ref{PoslednjaLema}).